Leadership expert, Inspirational speaker, Thought leader, Author

 I realised that the answer lay in holding respect for the other party and their opinions as well as respect for myself and my opinions.
 This requires courage, trust, curiosity, vulnerability and humility to stay open and flexible in relationships where there are differences of opinion.
 And so my experience of understanding how to lead through uncertainty began.

-10 years on, I still know little about horses but I continually stretch as a leader to work in harmony with them, always seeking to have a relationship based on trust and respect.
+12 years on, I still consider myself a novice with horses but I continually stretch as a leader to work in harmony with them, always seeking to have a relationship based on trust and respect.

-I’ve owned six horses and each one has expanded my heart and my leadership in different ways.
+I’ve owned eight horses and each one has expanded my heart and my leadership in different ways.

 One of the most profound moments of my life was when my 31 year old horse surrendered to trusting me fully as he was put to sleep.